orion-research/coach/INSTALLATION.md

 ## Providing COACH through Apache

-To be able to use Python 3 scripts with Apache, the following module needs to be added:
+To be able to use Python 3 scripts with Apache, the mod_wsgi module needs to be added.
+It is important to use version 4.2+ of this module together with Python 3.4+.

-	$ sudo apt-get install libapache2-mod-wsgi-py3
+	$ sudo apt-get install apache2-dev
+	$ source developmentenv/bin/activate
+	$ pip install mod_wsgi
+	$ deactivate

+Now, Apache needs to be informed about this new module:

+	$ sudo developmentenv/bin/mod_wsgi-express install-module

+Edit the following file:

+	$ sudo nano /etc/apache2/mods-available/wsgi_express.load

+In the file, enter the following text, and then save the file (ctrl-X):

+	LoadModule wsgi_module /usr/lib/apache2/modules/mod_wsgi-py34.cpython-34m.so

+Also edit the following file:

+	$ sudo nano /etc/apache2/mods-available/wsgi_express.conf

+In the file, enter the following text, and then save the file (ctrl-X):

+	WSGIPythonHome /var/www/developmentenv

+Enable the module, and restart Apache:

+	$ sudo a2enmod wsgi_express
 	$ sudo service apache2 restart

 The configuration information for COACH must be made available to Apache: